jhasanjay/adx-kafkaConnect-hol/hdi-standalone-nonesp/README.md

 We will download the Chicago crimes public dataset for this exercise<br>
 https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2

-Note: This lab does not cover performance tuning.
+Out of scope: This lab *does not cover* the more advanced topic of performance tuning.

 ## 2. Pre-requisites
 - An Azure subscription with about $200 in funds